 Do you know the difference between alcohol abuse and alcoholism?
 If not, you're not alone.
 Many people do not understand the difference between these two terms.
 In fact, some people use them interchangeably, while others don't even know that there is a difference at all.

 But, there's a clear distinction between them, and it's important to know what that difference is.
-This can help you identify when someone has a drinking problem, even if that someone is you.
+This can help you identify when someone can't stop drinking and needs treatment for alcohol abuse, even if that someone is you.

 Let's look at what each term means and how they're different from one another.